Reichstag Bloodbath: Riot

 The events that followed were highly controversial among contemporaries - and still are in research to this day.
 One version, represented among others by the then Chancellor Gustav Bauer, blamed the escalation on the demonstrators and especially the organizers.
 According to this, around 4:00 p.m. demonstrators tried to enter the building, whereupon the Sipo on Königsplatz opened fire and threw hand grenades at the rally participants.
 Independent and communists, on the other hand, emphasized that the shooting had been done for no reason and without warning.
 It is unclear whether the warnings existed.
 Almost all the dead and injured were found south of the Reichstag, on the opposite sidewalk and in the adjacent zoo, according to reports from various sides.
 There, on Simsonstrasse, the crowd was at least four meters away from the police.
 So there were no violent attacks during the storming of the building.
 Most of the victims were hit here.
 After the shots broke out the crowd fled in panic, the Sipo fired several more minutes with their rifles and machine guns.
 Nowhere in the sources claims that demonstrators would have been shot back.
 The figures for the victims vary between 42 dead and 105 injured on the part of the demonstrators and around 20 dead, including one police officer, and around 100 injured, including 15 police officers.
-In any case, the casualties of this event were the largest demonstration in German history.
+In any case, the casualties of this event were the largest for any demonstration in German history.

 When Fehrenbach reopened the meeting at 4:13 p.m., the USPD requested that the meeting be adjourned immediately with the note "There are dead and seriously wounded people downstairs in the house".
 The President was not convinced of the reason but asked the plenary the question of supporters.
 Only a tiny minority supported the request, but stormy protests by the USPD led to another interruption at 4:37 p.m.
 After the reopening at 5:09 p.m.
 Fehrenbach, who had now taken note of the fatalities, closed the trial at 5:11 p.m.

-The works council law passed the National Assembly at a subsequent meeting on January 18.
-With the announcement in the Reichsgesetzblatt, it came into force on February 4, 1920.
+The works council law passed the National Assembly at a subsequent meeting on 18 January.
+With the announcement in the Reichsgesetzblatt, it came into force on 4 February 1920.

 Aftermath

 After the riot, a total exclusion zone for demonstrations was declared around the immediate vicinity of the Reichstag (the Bannmeile Decree), which still remains in force.
-The workers' concerns were ignored and, on February 3, 1920, the Works' Councils Act (Betriebsrätegesetz) was passed.
+The workers' concerns were ignored and, on 3 February 1920, the Works' Councils Act (Betriebsrätegesetz) was passed.